hiabhimanyusharma/react_Menu_Project/README.md

 ### `npm install`

-Use this command to install all required dependencies and the use npm start
+Use this command to install all required dependencies and then use npm start

 ### `npm start`